 Security of payment disputes

 Code covered entities must report any disputed or delayed progress payments to the ABC Commissioner and the relevant funding entity as soon as practicable after the date on which payment falls due.
+Information on what constitutes a disputed or delayed progress payment is located at Security of payments.

 Need more information?